seung-lab/connected-components-3d/README.md

 In order to make a reasonably fast implementation, I implemented union-find with path compression.
 I conservatively used an IDs array qual to the size of the image for the union-find data structure instead of a sparse map.
 The union-find data structure plus the output labels means the memory consumption will be input + output + rank + equivalences.
 If your input labels are 32-bit, the memory usage will be 4x the input size.
 This becomes more problematic when 64-bit labels are used, but if you know something about your data, you can decrease the size of the union-find data structure.
 I previously used union-by-size but for some reason it merely reduced performance and increased memory usage so it was removed.

-For more information on the history of connected components algorithms, and an even faster approach for 2D 8-connected components, consult Grana et al's paper on Block Based Decision Trees.
-[5,7]
+For more information on the history of connected components algorithms, and an even faster approach for 2D 8-connected components on binary images, consult Grana et al's paper on Block Based Decision Trees.
+[5,7,9]

 ## Phantom Labels